 Love the sound of earning passive income from affiliate links on your blog, but can’t seem to make it work on YOUR blog?
 Here are 19 easy ways to increase your affiliate income!

 If you’ve been blogging for any length of time, you’ve probably at some point at least dabbled in affiliate marketing as a way of boosting your blogging income.

-But let me guess… are you a little bit disappointed with your affiliate income?
+But perhaps you are a little bit disappointed with your affiliate income?

 Or perhaps you’ve already written off affiliate marketing as a waste of time?